mohitpai/journey-optimizer.en/help/using/administration/high-low-permissions.md

   +++

-* **[!DNL Manage messages presets]** high-level permission allows users to read, create, edit, and delete content branding.
+* **[!DNL Manage messages presets]** high-level permission allows users to read, create, edit, and delete channel surfaces across channels at the sandbox level.

   +++ It includes the following low-level permissions: